 Public housing provides a safe and affordable option for lower-income households, seniors, and persons with disabilities who may otherwise encounter challenges securing and affording housing.
-As reported in the County Al, the Housing Authority of Contra Costa County (HACCC) owns approximately 1,177 public housing units in 14 developments throughout the county, in addition to administering the Housing Choice Voucher program.
+As reported in the County AI, the Housing Authority of Contra Costa County (HACCC) owns approximately 1,177 public housing units in 14 developments throughout the county, in addition to administering the Housing Choice Voucher program.
 Public housing in unincorporated areas is located in Rodeo and the City of Brentwood Sphere of Influence.
 HUD reported that, throughout Contra Costa County, Black residents comprise approximately 55.0 percent of residents in the public housing developments, despite comprising only 9.0 percent of the Contra Costa County Consortium's total population.
 In contrast, White and Hispanic populations are underrepresented in public housing compared to the total population.
 The Urban Displacement Project identified all locations of public housing in Contra Costa County as the more urbanized western and northern cities and unincorporated communities, with no public housing in central and southern Contra Costa County.
-The discrepancy in where public housing is located may inform tenants' demographics, as there are higher concentrations of Black and African American residents in western and northern areas than in southern and central Contra Costa County.
+The discrepancy in where public housing is located may inform tenants' demographics, as there are higher concentrations of Black and African American residents in western and northern areas than in southern and central Contra Costa County-, many of which have been identified as racially concentrated areas of affluence with representations of White population at 1.25 times the average percentage of total White population in the ABAG region.
 This may indicate that either residents of central and southern regions do not have access to public housing and are therefore underrepresented, or there is a greater need among Black residents than in other populations.
 To ensure that all eligible residents, regardless of location, race, or ethnicity, have access to safe and affordable housing, the County has included Action HEA-3.2 to develop affordable housing on County-owned land, Action HE-A3.4 to assist with the acquisition and rehabilitation of rental units by affordable housing providers, prioritizing projects in high resource areas, and Action HE-A8.1 to facilitate place-based revitalization through community efforts to encourage resident retention.